 The Association's business and affairs are supervised by the Board of Directors.
 There are regular quarterly meetings of the Board of Directors each year, plus special meetings as may be required.
-Meetings are noticed and held in compliance with applicable open meetings law be independent of the insurance industry.
-Directors are appointed to staggered six-year terms and three directors' terms expire each odd-numbered year.
-A director can serve unlimited terms.
+Meetings are noticed and held in compliance with applicable open meetings law.

-The governing documents of the Board and the Association are its Plan of Operation, Bylaws and Chapter 463 of the Texas Insurance Code.
+The governing documents of the Board and the Association are its Plan of Operation, Bylaws, and Chapter 463 of the Texas Insurance Code.

 The nine members of the Association's Board of Directors are appointed by the commissioner of insurance.
-Five members must be officers or employees of member insurance companies; three must be officers or employees of companies that are among the top 50 premium writers in Texas, and two must come from smaller companies.
-The remaining four directors are "public" and must as of December 31, 2017
+Five members must be officers or employees of member insurance companies-three that are from the top 50 premium writers in Texas and two from smaller companies.
+The remaining four directors are "public" and must be independent of the insurance industry.
+Directors are appointed to staggered six-year terms, and three directors' terms expire each odd-numbered year.
+A director can be appointed to unlimited terms.

-Directors receive no compensation but are entitled to reimbursement of their expenses related to Association activities.
+Directors receive no compensation but are entitled to reimbursement of their expenses when involved with Association activities.
 Each director must file a personal financial statement annually with the Texas Ethics Commission on a prescribed form.
-Counsel to the Board, Counsel to the Association and the Executive Director of the Association are compensated for their services.
+Counsel to the Board, Counsel to the Association, and the Executive Director of the Association are compensated for their services.